 Attorney Lisa Zuckerman can assist you throughout the divorce process.
 We can assist with all of the following:

 When working through custody and visitation agreements, the courts will want to see that you are focused on your children and the best interests of your family.
 We don’t tell our clients that they cannot date, but we will keep them advised of any impact that their decisions may have in the divorce process.

 Also, be smart.
 Being discreet and respectful can go a long way in the divorce process.
 Don’t charge meals to a marital account.
 Don’t leave a paper trail.
 You should keep these details private to prevent any potential emotional or other complications throughout the divorce process.
 Attorney Lisa Zuckerman is also experienced with cases involving Facebook and divorce.

-Attorney Lisa Zuckerman offers clients a free consultation to discuss and review their legal issues before agreeing to hire our services.
+Attorney Lisa Zuckerman offers clients a case evaluation to discuss and review their divorce situation before agreeing to hire our services.
 We will take the time to assess your individual circumstances, determine an appropriate course of action and inform you of how we can best protect your interests.

-Call to schedule a free consultation.
+Call to schedule a free case evaluation.
 Credit cards are accepted.